TobyMunyard/Unity-2D-Platformer/README.md

 # Unity-2D-Platformer
 A farewell project to Unity for now as I am moving to Unreal Engine 5 to test out 3D games in much more depth.
 This project was largely done to ensure I haven't forgotten how to work on 2D games in case I choose to return or need these skills for work/interviews in the future.
-It's incredibly simple and not meant to represent the extent of my skills but rather to show that I have worked on 2D games and know how they work.
+It's incredibly simple and was made in the space of only a couple hours. **This is NOT meant to represent the extent of my skills but rather to show that I have worked on 2D games and know how they work**.

 ## Learned/Refreshed
 * Unity's UI System